The Racist & Bias Incident Response Team has been notified and is working with the appropriate departments to identify the person(s) responsible.

 The U is committed to equity, diversity and inclusion

-While we will not tolerate such behavior, when done covertly, we cannot stop the act in the moment.
-What we can do—and what we will do—is build our anti-racist muscles.
-We will continue to name the racist acts, investigate, and hold the perpetrators of these hateful acts accountable when they are identified.
-Additionally, we will proactively implement efforts that uplift and celebrate our communities as we witness an increasing number of racist acts on our campuses across the nation.
+While we will not tolerate such behavior, when actions are undertaken covertly, we cannot stop them in the moment.
+What we can do—and what we will do—is build our muscles against racism, including antisemitism, as well as bias, microaggression, and discrimination in all its forms.
+We are committed to naming these harmful acts, acknowledging that they cause harm to our community, utilizing investigative tools, and holding the perpetrators accountable when they are identified.
+Additionally, we will proactively implement efforts that support, uplift, and celebrate our communities as we witness an increasing number of racist and hateful acts on our campuses across the nation.

-We will not allow a cowardly act to divide us or make us fear one another.
-This is the time to draw together and call out these acts when we see them.
+We will not allow a cowardly act to further divide us or make us fear one another.
+This is the time to draw together and call out these acts when we see them and work toward a meaningful cultural shift.
+This work will be one of the foci of the newly announced Presidential Commission on Equity and Belonging.

 If you are currently in a situation where immediate medical, police or other emergency services are needed, call 911 or University Emergency Communications at 801-585-2677 (801-585-COPS).
 To file a complaint regarding discrimination or sexual harassment, contact the Office of Equal Opportunity and Affirmative Action (OEO/AA) at 801-581-8365.